SUBCHAPTER 05C ‑ GEOPHYSICAL EXPLORATION

 15A NCAC 05C .0124 DUTIES OF PARTY CHIEF

-(a) The party chief will furnish the department supervisor or his agent with transportation facilities to enable him to visit the working area, if required.
+(a) The party chief shall provide the Department's representative or his or her agent with transportation facilities for inspection of the working area, if required.

-(b) The party chief is required to notify the department immediately if the seismic agent is not on the job, and will notify the department supervisor if it should become necessary to relieve an agent at any time.
-The department supervisor will arrange relief for the agent.
+(b) The party chief is required to notify the Department if the seismic agent is not on the working area.
+The Department shall arrange relief for the seismic agent, if necessary.

 History Note: Authority G.S.
 113‑391;